Dolphin Studies in Honduras

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Final authority over enrollment rests with the Director of International Programs and the Dolphin Studies Director.

 NOTE: Space available for15 students maximum.
 Applications are processed on a first come, first served basis.

 Cost includes round-trip airfare, international student identity card, tuition, fees, lodging, ground transportation, and some dives.

 The Dolphin Studies in Honduras Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
-Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office before requesting a Study Abroad Financial Aid Application from the university's Financial Aid Office.
+Southern Miss students requiring financial aid should contact Frances Sudduth at the International Programs Office.

 Application and Payment Deadliness